WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Temperature/DS18B20/index.md

 subtitle: Under development.
 ---

 The DS18B20 is a 1-Wire temperature sensor manufactured by Maxim.
-The sensor can operate in 9, 10, 11 or 12 bit precision and has a range of -55&deg;C to 125 &deb;C.
+The sensor can operate in 9, 10, 11 or 12 bit precision and has a range of -55&deg;C to 125 &deg;C.

-Each sensor has a 64-bit unique identifier built into each sensor.
+Each sensor has a 64-bit unique identifier built in.
 This allows multiple sensors to be connected to the same 1-Wire bus.
 So for instance, a project could measure internal and external temperature using a single GPIO pin.

 # Purchasing